bho6/jhuacm-minecraft-bot/README.md

 ## Special Thanks

-I would like to thank the folks at [http://wiki.vg/](http://wiki.vg/) for providing relatively complete documentation on the server protocol.
+I would like to thank the folks at [http://wiki.vg/](http://wiki.vg/) for providing thorough documentation on the server protocol.
+In addition, the work on [PyCrypto](https://www.dlitz.net/software/pycrypto/) and [Python RSA](http://stuvel.eu/rsa) have been very useful for the authentication/encryption for the bot.